 The church also serves as an observation tower.
 For USD $8, you can step inside the tower and have a glance of the city’s beautiful landscape.

-As a former state of vikings and huntsmen, Iceland has some interesting platters.
-Just beside the Hallgrímskirkja Church, there was a tiny restaurant called Cafe Loki that served fermented shark.
+As a former state of Vikings and huntsmen, Iceland has some interesting platters.
+Just beside the Hallgrímskirkja Church, a tiny restaurant, Cafe Loki served fermented shark.
 Yes. fermented shark.

 Kæstur hákarl is a national dish of Iceland consisting of a Greenland shark (Somniosus microcephalus) or other sleeper shark which has been cured with a particular fermentation process and hung to dry for four to five months.
 Kæstur hákarl has a strong ammonia-rich smell and fishy taste.

-Wikipedia is speaks the truth.
-Kæstur hákarl is one of Iceland’s national dish so I mean no offence when I say that it’s not for everyone.
+Wikipedia speaks the truth.
+Kæstur hákarl is one of Iceland’s national dish so I mean no offense when I say that it’s not for everyone.
 It crisscrosses between the smell of a dirty wet sock and a rotten egg.
-Apparently, the dish serves as a side treat for a shot of whisky.
-But I couldn’t even survive the first bite.
+Apparently, the dish serves as a side treat for a shot of whiskey.
+I couldn’t even survive the first bite.

 After my shark experience, I opted for something a bit more appetizing for lunch.
 TripAdvisor brought me over to Saegreifinn – The Sea Baron, for some renowned chowder.

-The restaurant was cozy and calm, it’s chowder delicious.
-This would have been the perfect dish if it weren’t for the tiny size of the cup.
-At least they provid all-you-can-eat bread & butter!
+The restaurant was cozy and peaceful, it’s chowder delicious.
+This would have been the perfect dish if it weren’t for the tiny portions.
+At least they provide all-you-can-eat bread & butter!

 Iceland is also home to Bæjarins Beztu Pylsurto, a stand that apparently serves the most delicious hot dog.
 It was visited by former President Clinton during a UNICEF Conference in 2004.
-The lamb based hot dog is quite different from Norther American’s pork sausages and has a distinct lamb flavor to it.
-I thought it delicious.
+The lamb based hot dog is quite different from North American’s pork sausages and has a distinct flavor to it.
 The best in the world?
 Debatable.